cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 #### insert_if_not_contains_from_list

-**Description**: Insert line if a regex in the list DOES NOT match a line fragment.
+**Description:** Insert line if a regex in the list DOES NOT match a line fragment.

 The complement of `insert_if_contains_from_list`.
 If the line is *not*